ComputationalRobotics/XM-code/README.md

 - If pytorch3d cannot build, please comment the line about pytorch in `requirement.txt` and retry.
 After successfully installing other dependence, build pytorch3d again.

 - If `name 'warnings' is not defined`, you may need to add `import warnings` in the corresponding file.

+- It will show some warning about timm, but that do not hurt.

+- If loaded together with `XM` or `pycolmap`, `pyceres` using `import`, UniDepth must be the first one.
 </details>

 ## STEP 3: Check examples